“The only true wisdom is in knowing you know nothing.”

 In the article, Social Media versus Knowledge Management in the Harvard Business Review, the author points out that knowledge must flow freely in an organization to get the best value from people collectively with “good ideas floating to the top” and growing the organization for the long term.
 Great ideas emerge on social media, and knowledge management is the only way of saving information and using it to feed into this evolution.

-Communifire provides a highly customizable, simple to use, permission based platform that can satisfy any small business or organization’s need for a knowledge management system.
+Axero provides a highly customizable, simple to use, permission based platform that can satisfy any organization’s need for a knowledge management system.
 Knowledge managers can select from Forums, Wiki, Blogs, Articles, File Sharing, Videos, Spaces (Sub-communities), and Photos, as tools for knowledge capturing and sharing.
 They can leverage functionalities like User Roles, Content Moderation, and Workflows to monitor content quality.
 Additionally, “Points” and “Badges” create a reward system for employees actively contributing towards knowledge creation and management.